opensafely-core/job-server/DEVELOPERS.md

 Note: This assumes ident auth (the default in Postgres.app) is set up.

+Note: `pg_restore` will throw errors in various scenarios, which can often be ignored.
+The important line to check for (typically at the very end) is `errors ignored on restore: N`.
+Where `N` should match the number of errors you got.

 If using the docker-compose stack you'll need to do: